haum/vrhaum/README.md

-# CarNode for 24HC23
+# VRHAUM subject for 24HC23

-This repo contains firmware and tools for the car of the 24HC23 edition.
+This repo contains the firmwares and tools for the car of the 24HC23 edition.

+.
+├── carnode: Firmware of the cars
+└── tools: Scripts for the event

 ## Requirements